DKiloDesigns/CreatorFlow/docs/saca-compliance-report.md

 ## Conclusion

-**Significant progress has been made in implementing SACA compliance across CreatorFlow.** The foundation is solid with enhanced components, improved navigation, and comprehensive testing framework.
+**Significant progress has been made in implementing SACA compliance across floai.studio.** The foundation is solid with enhanced components, improved navigation, and comprehensive testing framework.
 However, **critical gaps remain** that require immediate attention for full accessibility compliance.

 **The styling now has PARTIAL SACA compliance with significant improvements implemented.** The next phase should focus on addressing the remaining critical gaps to achieve full WCAG 2.1 AA compliance.